n) Provisions, Contingent Liabilities and Contingent Assets

 (c) Price Risk

-The company exposure to equity securities price risk arises from the investments held by company and classified in the balance sheet at fair value through profit and loss.
-The company does not have any investments at the current year end and previous year which are held for trading.
-Therefore no sensitivity is provided.
+The company's exposure to equity securities/ mutual funds price risk arises from the investments held by the company and classified in the balance sheet at fair value through profit and loss.
+As at 31st March, 2025 the company has quoted investment in SBI Arbitrage opportunities Fund-Direct.

 II.
 Credit risk